6 Effective Ways to Crush a Mice Infestation Before Fall Hits

 Professional pest control companies can inspect your home for such entry points and other factors that may incite a mice infestation.
 But more importantly, they can apply other protective measures and lay mice bait and traps to remove the problem entirely.

 Yet many homeowners rely solely on DIY mouse control instead.
-They may catch a mouse here or there, but the real problem still remains.
+They may catch a mouse here or there, but the real problem remains.

 Make your move and stop mice this summer before their fall exodus into your home begins.
 Call or contact H2 Pest Control for a mice and pest inspection!
 We’ll devise a plan specifically for your home to crush any mice infestation now and in future months.